Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Results

 To implement the maximum contrast protocol, we start with measuring the transmitted individual fundamental harmonics for the glucose and LGA samples.
 We use these measured harmonics as inputs to the same algorithm that maximizes $J$ in the simulation described above.
 We first numerically add the harmonics to form transmitted interference waveforms $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$ for glucose and LGA, respectively.
-We use these two waveforms to compute the contrast $J$ according to equation~\eqref{eq: normal contrast} and optimize it by varying the relative time delays between the measured harmonics as they combine to form the fields $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$.
-We maintain the observation window length of 1.2 ps.
+We use these two waveforms to compute the contrast $J$ according to Eq.~\eqref{eq: normal contrast} and optimize it by varying the relative time delays between the measured harmonics as they combine to form the fields $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$.
+The observation window parameters are $t_0=0$ ps and $T_{\rm{obs}} = 0.6$ ps; the window length is $2T_{\rm{obs}} = 1.2$ ps.
 This procedure produces a set of time delays $\{\tau_j^{\rm{exp}}\}_{j=1}^4$ that maximize $J$.
 We then add the resulting time delays $\{\tau_j^{\rm{exp}}\}_{j=1}^4$ to each incident fundamental harmonic in the experiment, combine them into one THz beam, and record the transmitted interference waveforms $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$ for the glucose and LGA samples.
 The recorded experimental waveforms are shown in Fig.~\ref{fig: experimental}(a), where the observation window is indicated by the vertical dashed lines.
+A more detailed data set representing each harmonic and full waveforms for both samples before and after applying the optimal time delays $\{\tau_j^{\rm{exp}}\}_{j=1}^4$ can be found in the supplementary material.

+We find that maximization of the contrast $J$ in the experiment greatly suppresses the interferometric intensity in the observation window, Fig.~\ref{fig: experimental}(a).
+This is the same outcome that we found in the numerical simulation section.
+Unlike the simulation, the experimental data contain noise, and the suppression of interferometric intensity may degrade the measurement of the contrast $J$ between the samples.
+Figure~\ref{fig: experimental}(b) shows a zoomed-in view of the measured transmitted fields $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$ within the the $[-0.6,0.6]$ ps observation window together with the measurement error bars.
+We find that the signal level is comfortably above the noise level, thus confirming the reliability of the measurement of $J$ and of our analysis.
+We also point out that according to our definition of the contrast, Eq.~\eqref{eq: normal contrast}, simply increasing the overall intensity of the harmonics does not change $J$, as is it normalized by the sum of harmonic intensities.